syncfusion-content/javascript-docs/js/PivotGrid/Olap-Field-List.md

 ![](PivotTable-Field-List_images/schema1.png)

-N> The [`url`](/api/js/ejpivotschemadesigner#members:url) property is used to connect the service using the specified URL for any server updates.
+N> The [`url`](/api/js/ejpivotschemadesigner#members:url) property is used to connect the service by using the specified URL for any server updates.

 ## Service Method Settings